Evuy (footballer)

-Daniel Vázquez Evuy (born 11 March 1985), known as Evuy, is a Spanish-born Equatoguinean former footballer who played as a defender.
-He has been a member of the Equatorial Guinea national team.
+Daniel Vázquez Evuy (born 11 March 1985), known as Evuy, is a former footballer who played as a defender.
+Born and raised in Spain to a Spanish father and an Equatorial Guinean mother, he capped for the Equatorial Guinea national team.

-Career
+Currently, he is a collaborator on the Twitch channel of El Chiringuito, a football-related Spanish television program.
+He is also dedicated to business development and intermediation in the sports market.
+In the same way, he is an expert in communication and media.

+Early life

+Evuy was born on 11 March 1985 in Madrid to a Spanish father and an Equatorial Guinean Bubi mother.

+Club career

 Evuy began his career in the CD Mostoles, a club of Madrid south.
 Before Evuy go to the Rayo vallecano of Madrid where be six years.
 In the Rayo Vallecano national category he was selected for the Madrid Community selection during two years.
 After there were rumors that were placing the player in the VFB Stuttgart.

 International career

 Evuy was called for play with the Equatorial Guinea national team in the Africa Cup of Nations 2008 Qualifying match against Cameroon on 7 October 2006.

-Personal life

-Evuy has born in Madrid, Spain to an Equatoguinean Bubi mother and a Spanish father.